softctrl/spring-boot-product/README.md

 mvn install &&
 mvn spring-boot:run
 ```

+Now the project is up and fully operational.

 So, the database has no data at that moment, so you need first to put some data into the project.